 Click on the "Add New User" link.
 Depending on the type of site you are working with, different options will be available.
-To view and re-activate a previously deleted user, check the box “Include Deleted Users” at the top of the page.
+To view and re-activate a previously inactive user, use the filter to show inactive users.
 To edit a user, select the pencil icon beside the Username of the user.

 Personal Information section

-Last Name - also required.
-Enter the last name of the user you are adding.
+Last Name - required field; enter the last name of the user you are adding.

 Time Zone - Make sure to select the correct time zone for this user so their view for order and email dates and times is correct.

-Create Date - This is an informational only field.
+Create Date - This is an informational field only.
 After the record is created the day and time will be noted.
 If that field is blank on a user account that already exists, it means that the record was created before we started collecting this information.

-Last Login - This is an informational only field.
+Last Login - This is an informational field only.
 Each time this user logs in to the site, the date and time will be recorded here.